Artem3213212/cuda_tree_pascal/readme/readme.txt

 Based on Python library PyPascalTokenizer.

 Can parse and show these Pascal entities:
-- standalone function/procedure
+- standalone functions/procedures
-- class methods (func/proc/constructor/destructor)
+- class methods
 - classes
 - classes, nested into another classes (nesting level can be 2 or more)
+- records
+- interfaces
-- var/const declarations, both global and local in funcs/methods
+- var/const declarations, global and local in funcs/methods
-- uses (both interface/implementation, under single node)
 - properties
-- interfaces
+- uses (both interface/implementation, shown under single node)
 - resourcestrings
 - anonymous functions
+- procedural types

 Author: Artem Gavrilov (@Artem3213212 at GitHub)